brookCITS/CodeWorks2022_intro_pyton/README.md

 open input_function.py and fix the errors.
 Make sure the code executes by running 'python input_function.py'.
 Once you have it working, copy and paste all the text right after the code is executed.

+Finish the following code
+wages = 3000
+bills = 200
+rent = 600
+food = 200
+savings =

+give the string city = 'Baltimore' write the code

+to print out the 4th character in the string

+to print out the last character in the string

+to print out a slice of the first 4 characters in the string